 How To Camp Safely During Coronavirus

 Check for any restrictions on camping or travel for your state, as well as any restrictions on national forest land/campground you intend to visit.
-Below are a few resources to help you figure out these restrictions: Keep in mind the situation changes daily, so please check with all applicable resources as close to your planned departure as possible.
-We'd love for you to comment with any other resources that you think are valuable, too!
+Below are a few resources to help you figure out these restrictions:- State by State Camping Info

 Prep Your Resources